mishravivek-ms/SpringbootSampleMCPServer/README.md

 The MCP Inspector provides a much more intuitive way to interact with your MCP server compared to raw HTTP requests.

-## Usage with MCP Clients
+## Usage with AI Clients (Claude, ChatGPT, etc.)

+### 🤖 **The Power of AI Integration**

+This MCP server transforms your book management into a **conversational AI experience**.
+Instead of using traditional interfaces, you can simply talk to AI assistants like Claude, ChatGPT, or other MCP-compatible clients using natural language:

+**Example Conversations:**
+- *"Add Clean Architecture by Robert Martin to my library"*
+- *"Show me all books by authors with 'Martin' in their name"*
+- *"What's the most expensive book in my collection?"*
+- *"Find books published between 2010 and 2020 under $30"*

+### Claude Desktop Integration

-You can configure this server in MCP client applications using the following configuration:
+Configure this server in Claude Desktop by adding to your MCP configuration:

 ```json
 {